 top of page

-Discover the food and beverages of Eastern India
+A journey through the flavors, stories, and spices of Eastern India

 Food is not just a mere source of nutrition, it plays a crucial role in shaping human existence and identity.
 Food unites people, food also differentiates and identifies communities and cultures.
 Apart from imparting multi sensorial experiences of taste, touch, smell, sight and sound food tells us stories about a region, its inhabitants, their culture, traditions and history.
 This culinary journey is beyond Kebabs and Biryanis or the food of the Royals.
 It is about culinary traditions developed in the kitchens of India by mothers and wives.